 Both Paper and cardboard are seen by many brands as the quick solution to help them achieve their plastic reduction targets.
 Due to the explosive growth in e-commerce last year amongst other factors like Brexit and the pandemic, we are currently experiencing cardboard shortages as the demand for corrugated cardboard has surpassed the capacity of paper mills.
 It has even been named ‘the hunt for beige gold’.
 If this does not show you the popularity of cardboard, then what will?

-Many businesses are switching to paper because it is generally more environmentally friendly, as it does not pose such a threat to the environment if any should find its way into the ocean and waterways.
-Not only that, but there is a £200 a tonne tax coming into force in 2022 on any plastic packaging containing less than 30% recycled content, which further pushes businesses to reduce the amount of plastic they use.
+Many businesses are switching to paper as it has a less long-term impact on the environment if any should find its way into the ocean and waterways.
+Not only that, but with the £200 a tonne tax that came into force in 2022 on any plastic packaging containing less than 30% recycled content, further pushed businesses to reduce the amount of virgin plastic they use or switch over to paper.
+However, the Extended Producer Responsibility will dive into packaging waste as a more holistic topic.

 The Paper and Cardboard Pro's